Lego Alpha Team: Storyline

-The 2001 storyline is the exact same as the video game, Except the Alpha team agents are never captured, And they all have their own vehicles.
+The 2001 storyline is the exact same as the video game, However, the Alpha team agents are never captured, And each character has their own vehicle.

 In the 2002 storyline, Ogel returns with more sinister looking drones.
 Ogel has re-engineered the evil orb so that it causes mutations and uses it to mutate sea creatures to serve him.
 Ogel's left hand is replaced by a transparent red hook that can still hold things.
 Alpha Team's helper, TeeVee (a television with legs and antennae) can now turn into a deep sea rover for small openings and scout around the sea embankment.
 In the webtoon, Into the Deep, Ogel's sinister plan for the mutant sea animals is destroyed when Dash reverses the orb factory controls, thus reverting all the sea animals back to normal.
 However, Ogel escapes again by detaching the cockpit on his Mutant Squid vehicle.

-In the 2004 storyline, Alpha Team is revised.
-The Alpha Team symbol is changed, Crunch and Cam have been replaced by Diamond Tooth and Arrow (respectively), and Ogel has replaced his red hook with a transparent blue hook.
+In the 2004 storyline, Alpha Team was revised.
+The Alpha Team symbol was changed, Crunch and Cam have been replaced by Diamond Tooth and Arrow (respectively), and Ogel has replaced his red hook with a transparent blue hook.
 Alpha Team has more tech and their vehicles have a new feature: they can initiate Alpha Mode, a feature that transforms one vehicle to another without disassembling and rebuilding.
 This time, Ogel's plan has gone from mind control to causing damage to the world.
 His plan is to freeze the world at his base in Antarctica with ice orbs to freeze time itself.
 The ice orbs are completely different from the evil orbs Ogel made earlier, as they no longer cause mutations/brainwashing, but instead freeze everything on touch.
 Alpha Team track him down to Antarctica.
 They race to Ogel's fortress in a desperate gamble to stop him from freezing time, Ogel ends up freezing almost all members of Alpha Team.
 However, Charge and TeeVee cannot be found in the iceboxes.

-In the 2005 storyline, drones start to behave randomly and steal interesting landmarks.
+In the 2005 storyline, drones start to behave randomly and steal famous landmarks.
 Then Zed, a special agent of Alpha Team, arrives at Antarctica.
 He melts the ice around the other agents and sets off on his own mission.
 While the other agents are stopping Ogel's drones, Ogel appears in the Scorpion Orb Launcher, his own vehicle that can convert into the Viper Escape.
 Ogel and Zed battle.
-The Lego Magazine invited fans to write their own stories about who would win and what would happen next.
-The Lego Magazine didn't show the results, but it was assumed that Zed has won the conflict and that the world has been restored to normal.
+The Lego Club Magazine invited fans to write their own stories about who would win and what would happen next.
+The Lego Magazine didn't show the results, but it was assumed that Zed won the conflict and that the world was restored to normal.